Are Apples Good For Weight Loss? Surprising Health Benefits

 Image: Shutterstock

 When it comes to apples and weight loss, the way you eat them matters.
+You should definitely know about the apple diet for weight loss to further enrich your eating regime.
 Studies suggest that whole apples, rather than juiced or pureed versions, promote greater satiety (11).

 It is advisable to consume the apple whole, including the skin, where much of the fiber is concentrated.
 Chewing the apple slowly and mindfully can enhance the feeling of fullness and satisfaction.
 This reduces the urge to snack on less healthy options later.